"Oh my, you just HAVE to breastfeed! How dare you consider giving your new baby formula! If you don't nurse, you will never bond with your baby."

 However, it is important to remember that while breastfeeding is completely natural, the ability to breastfeed doesn't always come naturally to every mother.
 Many women have problems when they first try and nurse their baby.
-There are latching issues, sucking issues, milk-development issues.
-You name it and a mother can have an issue with it.
-But, that doesn't mean you are a bad mother.
+There can be latching issues, sucking issues, milk-development issues.
+You name it, and a mother can have an issue with it.
+But, that doesn't mean you are a bad mum.
 And it doesn't mean you won't be able to nurse eventually.
 If you do experience trouble nursing, talk to your doctor about getting help.
-Don't be afraid or embarrassed, for millions of women nursing takes some practice before they, and the baby, get the hang of it.
+Don't be afraid or embarrassed - for millions of women, nursing takes some practice before they, and the baby, get the hang of it.

 The reality is, the benefits of breastfeeding for both mum and baby go on and on.
-This is what our bodies were designed to do.
-But, it may not work for you and your baby, and if it doesn't, don't beat yourself up: nursing should be a happy, peaceful time for you and your baby, if the process becomes stressful; it's not worth it.
+It's what our bodies were designed to do.
+But, it may not work for you and your baby, and if it doesn't, don't beat yourself up: nursing should be a happy, peaceful time for you and your baby.
+If the process becomes stressful, it's not worth it.

 So, bottom line, breast is best if you can make it work.
 But, all is not lost if you can't.
-You'll have many more chances to do the “best” thing for your child and potentially mess that up too.
+You'll have many more chances to do the 'best' thing for your child.

 Article by Sue Ridgeway